1and1/ioc-unit/README.md

 using @SutClasses or @TestClasses. @ProducesAlternative is defined by default.
 Alternative-Classes can be added using
 @EnabledAlternatives.

-# Open issues

-* Should Entities, Message Driven Beans, Startup-Annotated beans automatically be added to the test-configuration, if they are encountered as "Available beans".

 Make test driven development of ejb-3.x services and processes easy.